SidSong01/CarND-Traffic-Sign-Classifier-Project/README.md

 Overview
 ---
-In this project, I used what I've learned about deep neural networks and convolutional neural networks to classify traffic signs.

 I trained and validated a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, I tried out my model on images of German traffic signs that I found on the web.

 The main execution is `Traffic_Sign_Classifier.ipynb`.